 3. Starting the Downswing with the Lower Body

 Here is where most golfers revert back to using their hands.
-At the top of the swing, the strong impulse is to throw the club at the ball with your hands a motion called "casting."
-This single move is ruins sequencing and robs you of your power on your swing speed and consistency.
+At the top of the swing, the strong impulse is to throw the club at the ball with your hands - a motion called "casting."
+This single move ruins sequencing and robs you of your power, swing speed, and consistency.

-- Your first move in transition a motion from the very top of your a backswing should be a slight-of-hand movement toward your goal, your a lateral a shifting the weight from your hips toward to your target side your lead an leg. .
-This begins clears your way and room for my hips to rotate through the ground up,.
+- Your first move in transition should be a slight lateral shift of your weight from your hips toward your target side, your lead leg.
+This clears your way and creates room for the hips to rotate through the ground up.

-- Let your lower body lead turn your hips begin to open toward the a target before my shoulders or unwind.
+- Let your lower body lead.
+Turn your hips to open toward the target before your shoulders unwind.

 - This unwinding of the core will then pull the arms and club down.
-Your hands are just holding on for the ride. a good They should i feel them that I'm falling behind behind I, not just pushing a the front ball away.
+Your hands are just holding on for the ride.
+They should feel as though they are following, not leading.

 Two Excellent Drills to Ingrain the Feeling

-Reading about the proper mechanics of the golf swing is one thing, feeling them is something much more important a real part.
-Use these two drills to train your body to lead the 'swing' and quiet your hands for real.
+Reading about the proper mechanics of the golf swing is one thing, feeling them is much more important.
+Use these two drills to train your body to lead the swing and quiet your hands.

 Drill #1: The Headcover Tuck

-This classic drill is amazing 'cause' I it can almost force a feeling a sense of an connection between your chest's rotation with the torso and with your arms turning...
+This classic drill is amazing because it almost forces a sense of connection between your chest's rotation with your torso and arms turning together.

 - Stick a headcover comfortably under each armpit.

-- If a headcover falls out, it means your arms have' separated 'from their torso a body and that your hands has probably now take taken over..
+- If a headcover falls out, it means your arms have separated from your torso, and your hands have taken over.

 Drill #2: The Split-Hands Drill